 3. Appointing Liquidators

-Next, the company must establish a Liquidator who will take charge of liquidation proceedings, except for special cases or contrary stipulation.
+Next, the company must establish a liquidator who will take charge of liquidation proceedings, except for special cases or contrary stipulation.

 The liquidator(s) will be appointed by the corresponding majority vote of shareholders, within 30 days of entering the company into liquidation status.
-If the Liquidators have not been formally appointed within 30 days, any interested party may request a judgment from Uruguayan court on the omitted appointment or request a new election.
+If the liquidators have not been formally appointed within 30 days, any interested party may request a judgment from Uruguayan court on the omitted appointment or request a new election.

-The appointment of Liquidators, as well as their termination or revocation, must be registered in the National Registry of Commerce (Registro Nacional de Comercio).
+The appointment of liquidators, as well as their termination or revocation, must be registered in the National Registry of Commerce (Registro Nacional de Comercio).

 The liquidators will prepare, within thirty days of their appointment, an inventory and balance of the social assets.
 This period may be extended up to 120 days by resolution of the majority at the shareholders’ meeting, as appropriate.